-The COUNTY shall pay to the AGENCY for services rendered under this contract, an amount not to exceed \$ One Hundred Sixty-Eight Thousand Eight Hundred and Forty Seven Dollars (\$168,847).
+The COUNTY shall pay to the AGENCY for services rendered under this contract, an amount not to exceed \$Two Hundred Nineteen Thousand One Hundred Sixty Dollars (\$219,160).
 The AGENCY shall bill the COUNTY on a monthly basis, no later than the 10th of each month, for services performed as provided by Exhibit "A" and expenses actually incurred and paid, up to the amounts set forth in Exhibit "C2."
-In no case shall the total cumulative amount billed under this contract exceed the cumulative
+In no case shall the total cumulative amount billed under this contract exceed the cumulative amounts defined in Exhibit "C2."
+All requests for payments of this Contract shall include the following:

 - 1. An original cover memo (Exhibit E) on AGENCY letterhead signed by the Chief Executive Officer. - 2.
 Properly completed and signed Monthly Expenditure Report (Exhibit D). - 3.
 Requests for Payment received from the AGENCY will be reviewed for authenticity and accuracy and approved by the Department.
 Such documentation shall be sufficient to establish that the expense was actually incurred and necessary in the performance of the Scope of Work detailed in Exhibit "A." - 4.
-Payments shall be made periodically in accordance with the Schedule for Payment, Exhibit "A". - 5.
-Administrative costs related to the use of COUNTY funds under this contract may not exceed fifteen percent (15%) of the total budget.
+Payments shall be made periodically in accordance with the Schedule for Payment, Exhibit "A". - Administrative costs related to the use of COUNTY funds under this contract may not exceed fifteen percent (15%) of the total budget.
 Administrative costs include all expenses which are reported on IRS Form 990 page 2 under column (C) Management and general and column (D) Fundraising.
 Total agency administrative costs (the sum IRS Form 990 page 2 columns [C] and [D] will be used to calculate the percentage of agency administrative cost for reporting to the Board of County Commissioners.

-The AGENCY is obligated to provide the COUNTY with the properly completed requests for all funds paid relative to this Contract no later than July 31, 2008.
-Any amounts not submitted by July 31, 2008, shall remain the COUNTY'S and the COUNTY shall have no further obligation with respect to such amounts.
+The AGENCY is obligated to provide the COUNTY with the properly completed requests for all funds paid relative to this Contract no later than August 31, 2010.
+Any amounts not submitted by August 31, 2010, shall remain the COUNTY'S and the COUNTY shall have no further obligation with respect to such amounts.